OM1807/AI-Agents-for-me/docs/SystemArchitecture.md

 ## Conclusion

-The SDLC Agents platform demonstrates a well-architected, modern full-stack application with:
+The DevOrbit AI platform demonstrates a well-architected, modern full-stack application with:

 ✅ **Modular Design**: Clear separation of concerns across all layers ✅ **Type Safety**: Comprehensive TypeScript and Pydantic validation